 9 Things Mosquitoes Absolutely Hate

-Any product with DEET is the gold standard for repelling mosquitoes.
-But the following will tick off a mosquito, too.
+Any product with DEET is the gold standard for repelling mosquitoes, but these will tick off a mosquito, too.

 When you’re sitting outside on a warm, windless day, bring a fan outside and turn it on high.
 Mosquitoes are weak fliers, not to mention itty-bitty things, and hate the breeze from a strong fan.
 Here are 10 weird reasons mosquitoes love to bite you.